apache/drill/_docs/sql-reference/sql-commands/009-analyze-table.md

 - Range predicates (filters) on numeric columns

 ## Histograms

+**Note:** Currently, histograms are supported for numeric columns only.

 Histograms show the distribution of data to determine if data is skewed or normally distributed.
 Histogram statistics improve the selectivity estimates used by the optimizer to create the most efficient query plans possible.
 Histogram statistics are useful for range predicates to help determine how many rows belong to a particular range.

 Running the ANALYZE TABLE statement generates equi-depth histogram statistics on each column in a table.
 Equi-depth histograms distribute distinct column values across buckets of varying widths, with all buckets having approximately the same number of rows.
 The fixed number of rows per bucket is predetermined by `ceil(number_rows/n)`, where `n` is the number of buckets.
 The number of distinct values in each bucket depends on the distribution of the values in a column.
 Equi-depth histograms are better suited for skewed data because the more frequent column values have their own bucket or span more than one bucket instead of being lumped together with less frequent values.